Use 'Enter' for

 Then continuously increases in size as a spherical three dimensional volume of space

-The model contains one type of elementary particle, a strand shaped particle, that as a suggestion
+The model contains one type of elementary particle, a three dimensional strand shaped particle, that as a suggestion

-Is created in a continuous manner at the expanding edge of the universe's volume of space
+Is created in a continuous manner at the expanding edge of the universe's three dimensional volume of space

-(Or if you prefer, the Big Bang suggestion can be used)
+(Or if you prefer, the Big Bang suggestion could be used)

 As a suggestion, the strand shaped particle moves continuously at a single constant speed, in relation to the model's static universal reference frame